JHAO1122/JHAO1122.github.io/_pages/cv.md

 Skills
 ======
-* Skill Soild fundation in mathematics and statistics.
+* Soild fundation in mathematics and statistics.
-* Skill Programming skills
+* Programming skills
-  * Sub-skill Familiar with Linux system programming
+  * Familiar with Linux system programming
-  * Sub-skill Familiar with Python C C++ Matlab and R programming.
+  * Familiar with Python C C++ Matlab and R programming.
-  * Sub-skill Familiar with Latex and Markdown.
+  * Familiar with Latex and Markdown.
-* Skill Good English communication skills.
+* Good English communication skills.

 Publications
 ======